 My host was a young redhead woman in her late twenties.
 I think she helped me to understand the mindset of Norwegian women.
 She was very demanding towards men.
 She pressured her boyfriend to buy an apartment in one of the most expensive neighborhoods of Oslo.
 I talked to one of her male friend who told me: “I could never afford to buy something here”.
 I wondered if this woman chose the boyfriend who had enough revenue to buy this apartment.
 The said apartment was only a one room apartment (a loft).
 Meanwhile, she also wanted to go on holidays.
 I understood she wanted everything right from the beginning of her adult life.
 This reminded me those French women who want a house and a swimming pool at 25 years old.
 Later on, I asked some Norwegian people to tell me if it was common that Norwegian women pressured their husband/boyfriend to buy an expensive real estate.
 One man answered me saying it was common.
 Those women even encourage their husband to outbid other offers when they buy an accommodation so they are guaranteed to get the said real estate.

-Even if Norwegian people have one of the highest incomes in Europe, the Norwegian households are the 3rd more indebted households among the OECD countries.
+Even if Norwegian people earn among the highest incomes on average in Europe, the Norwegian households are the 3rd more indebted households among the OECD countries.
 (1. Denmark 2.
 Netherlands 3.
 Norway… 17.
 USA).
 In 2015, The Norwegian household debt was equal to 222% of their yearly disposable income.
 Taking into account, there was a huge rise in real estate prices in between 2005 and 2016, I think the young Norwegian couples are more indebted than older Norwegian couples.
 In other words, you date a Norwegian woman, you live with her, and you end up with the biggest debt of your life.

 I talk about a serious relationship case but I don’t think it is so different during dating because it is a mindset.
 Those women would like to get as many things as they could.
 They want the best.
 They think there is no limit of money and time.
 A man should be a money provider to be a companion.